xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-typescript.md

 #### Generics

 Types can be parameterized.
-In TypeScript, we can create a generic type with a type parameters, which is represented by an arbitary letter like `T`, in angle brackets.
+In TypeScript, we can create a generic type with type parameters, which are represented by an arbitary letter like `T`, in angle brackets.

 In Flow